-Key issue Concerns Response Indicative Response Implementation Timeframe During Ongoing Construction Construction noise and vibration (including out of hours works) Noise and vibration impacts from construction including tunnelling, surface and utility work Property damage due to vibration Construction hours Out of hours work and respite periods Construction fatigue Commence proactive communication early in the project to engage with potentially impacted community Distribution of regular communication material and include information on site hoardings, where appropriate Property Condition Survey offers will be made prior to commencement of major works Implementation of an Out of Hours Work Protocol Installation of at-property construction noise treatments in line with CoA (for eligible properties) Identification of appropriate respite periods in consultation with the community at each affected location Collaborate with environmental and construction teams to ensure work is coordinated effectively and mitigation measures are effective for the community Develop a productive, transparent relationship with DPIE and Environmental Protection Authority (EPA), Environmental Representative (ER), Acoustic Advisor (AA) and Community Complaints Mediator (CCM) Carry out monitoring for noise or vibration to validate predicted levels, where required Utilities Management Coordinator to manage scheduling of works to provide required respite Owners and occupiers of properties at risk of exceeding the screening criteria for cosmetic damage must be notified before works that generate vibration commences in the vicinity of those properties.
+Key issue Concerns Response Indicative Response Implementation Timeframe During Ongoing Construction Construction noise and vibration (including out of hours works) Noise and vibration impacts from construction including tunnelling, surface and utility work Property damage due to vibration Construction hours Out of hours work and respite periods Construction fatigue Commence proactive communication early in the project to engage with potentially impacted community Distribution of regular communication material and include information on site hoardings, where appropriate Property Condition Survey offers will be made prior to commencement of major works Implementation of an Out of Hours Work Protocol Installation of at-property construction noise treatments in line with CoA (for eligible properties) Identification of appropriate respite periods in consultation with the community at each affected location Collaborate with environmental and construction teams to ensure work is coordinated effectively and mitigation measures are effective for the community Develop a productive, transparent relationship with DPIE and Environmental Protection Authority (EPA), Environmental Representative (ER), Acoustic Advisor (AA) and Community Complaints Mediator (CCM) Carry out monitoring for noise or vibration to validate predicted levels, where required Owners and occupiers of properties at risk of exceeding the screening criteria for cosmetic damage must be notified before works that generate vibration commences in the vicinity of those properties.
 If the potential exceedance is to occur more than once or extend over a period of 24 hours, owner and occupiers are to be provided a schedule of potential exceedances on a monthly basis for the duration of the potential exceedances, unless otherwise agreed by the owner and occupier.
+These properties must be identified and considered in the Construction Noise and Vibration Management Sub-plan(s).
 3 months prior to, and during, construction.